jyanglab/jyanglab.github.io/people.md

 ## Lab Alumni

+- **Nicholas Reikofski**: a undergraduate student majored in Agricultural Economics with a minor in Agronomy.
 - **Michael Meier**: now working as a scientist with [Rancho BioSciences](https://ranchobiosciences.com/).
 - **Xin Zhi Khoo**: a undergraduate student majoring in Agronomy.
 - **Jing Lyu**: now working as a PostDoc at the Indiana University.